Quality Assurance Specialist

 - 1 year of forensic laboratory experience

-- B.A./B.S. or M.A/M.S degree in biology, biochemistry, chemistry, toxicology, or drug chemistry
+- B.A./B.S. or M.A/M.S degree in biology, biochemistry, chemistry, toxicology, drug chemistry, or other related field

 - Strong understanding of forensic laboratory accreditation requirements and compliance (ISO/IEC-17025 and ISO-19011)